markets/sudo_rails/README.md

 ### Styling

-Using the `custom_logo` and `primary_color` options, you can customize the confimation page.
-In case you want full control of styles, you can use your own layout using the `layout` option.
+Using the `custom_logo` and `primary_color` options, you can customize the confirmation page.
+In case you want full control of the styles, you can use your own layout using the `layout` option.

 ### Confirmation strategy

 You should define how to validate the password using the `confirm_with` option.
-It's a `lambda` that receives 2 objects: the controller instance (`context`) and the password from the user.
+It must be a `lambda`, which will receive 2 arguments: the controller instance (`context`) and the password from the user.
 By default, the gem comes with `Devise` integration.

 Examples: